Dates of next course:

 See Commons Management & Governance – Short Courses

-The course is sponsored by IASC and has been made possible by a development grant from the International Food Policy Research Institute (IFPRI)
+The development of this course was sponsored by IASC and has been made possible by a development grant from the International Food Policy Research Institute (IFPRI)